 Often times, Toronto is compared to “Silicon Valley” of California for its outstanding track record of innovation and entrepreneurial spirit.
-In a very short time, this city has managed to develop an ecosystem of innovators that has seeded, nurtured and grown some of the most promising tech startups into valuable enterprises.
+In a very short time, this city has managed to develop an ecosystem of innovators that have seeded, nurtured and grown some of the most promising tech startups into valuable enterprises.

 A large part of Toronto’s success in the tech space has been due to their ability to create an open and supportive community.
 This community has grown exponentially over the last few years from a few individuals with an interest in technology to large, institution-backed incubators and tech events.

 Each month, Toronto Tech Events have grown in size and engagement.
 July was particularly a busy month for Tech Events in Toronto.
-Major events that took place included TechWeek Toronto, OneEleven Tech Summer Social and HackerNest Toronto Tech Social.
+Major events that took place included TechWeek Toronto, OneEleven Tech Summer Social, and HackerNest Toronto Tech Social.

 TechWeek is a purpose-built conference and media company in 8 cities, running week-long conferences throughout the year.
-Toronto played host to Techweek during July 24 to July 28.
+Toronto played host to Techweek from July 24 to July 28.
 Featured events included seminars, growth summits and Q&A’s with Toronto’s top tech leaders.

 More TechWeek Events: